google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 * From your system's package manager.
 E.g. Ubuntu: `sudo apt-get install python3`.
 * By downloading from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 * By downloading and installing some other Python 3 distribution.

+For Windows: most recent installers of Python add `py`, a Python launcher, to your path.
+Our scripts attempt to use `py -3 SCRIPT.py` to execute `SCRIPT.py` using Python 3.5+.

 ### `adb`